carolwanjohi/car-poolers/README.md

 ## By **[Carol Wanjohi](https://github.com/carolwanjohi)**

-our Task is to create an application that allows users to share a ride from one place to another.
-As a user, I would like to log on to the website, find a driver near me with space in his/her car going the same direction as me and book a space.

 ## Description
-[This]() is an application that allows users to share a ride from one place to another.
+[This](https://car-poolers.herokuapp.com/) is an application that allows users to share a ride from one place to another.
 Users can log into the site, find a driver near them with space in his/her car heading to the same direction as the user and book a space.

 ## User Stories
 As a user I would like to: